smoorg/scripts/README.md

 	- [kcs](https://github.com/smoorg/scripts/blob/main/keepassxc/kcs) - Keepass + rclone sync to update/merge database.
 - [askpass](https://github.com/smoorg/scripts/blob/main/askpass) - calls `dmenu-wl` for password, if `dmenu-wl` has -P flag (patch) it stars the input and sends it forward
 - [statusbar](https://github.com/smoorg/scripts/blob/main/statusbar) - dwm bar status bar scripts to present cpu and ram usage, volume, date and time, nothing fancy there
-- [emotes](https://github.com/smoorg/scripts/blob/main/emotes) - dumb script to present emotes and its tags and copy over needed one to the `xclip`
+- [emotes](https://github.com/smoorg/scripts/blob/main/emotes) - dumb script to present emotes and its tags and copy over to your application text input
 - [marktime](https://github.com/smoorg/scripts/blob/main/marktime) - sets timestamp and adds it to a file.
 Then substracts it from previous one to count time period.
 Can be used to track time
 - [scan](https://github.com/smoorg/scripts/blob/main/scan) - uses plugged in scanner and tries to scan image
 - [sshadd](https://github.com/smoorg/scripts/blob/main/sshadd) - picks ssh key from `dmenu-wl` to use with ssh-agent, asks for password using `askpass` if possible